Kimberlysz/clash-rules/README.md

-# domainRules-xray:
+# domain rules xray:
-  This repository is mainly for people who use clash core related application, example: clash for windows, clash verge, clashX, clashX.meta etc and people who use shadowrocket.
+  This repository is mainly for people who use applications related to clash core, example: clash for windows, clash meta for android, clash verge, clashX, clashX.meta, shadowrocket.
 This is a domain rule repository.
-  Start date: 2023-05-30; the project is still undergoing now.
+  Start date: 2023-05-30;
+  Project status: still undergoing now.

   ### clash
   this is the config contents for clash core based applications